RobustNeuralNetworks.jl: a Package for Machine Learning and Data-Driven Control with Certified Robustness: Package overview

 \subsection{Direct and explicit parameterizations}

-The key advantage of the models in \verb|RobustNeuralNetworks.jl| is that they \textit{naturally} satisfy the robustness constraints of Section \ref{sec:robustness} -- i.e., robustness is guaranteed by construction.
+The key advantage of the models in \verb|RobustNeuralNetworks.jl| is that they \textit{naturally} satisfy the robustness metrics of Section \ref{sec:robustness} -- i.e., robustness is guaranteed by construction.
 There is no need to impose additional (possibly computationally-expensive) constraints while training a REN or an LBDN.
-One can simply use unconstrained optimization methods like gradient descent and be sure that the final model will satisfy the robustness requirements.
+One can simply use unconstrained optimization methods like gradient descent and be sure that the final model will satisfy the desired properties.

-We achieve this by constructing the weight matrices and bias vectors in our models to automatically satisfy specific linear matrix inequalities (see \cite{Revay++2021b} for details).
+We achieve this by constructing the weight matrices and bias vectors in our models to automatically satisfy specific linear matrix inequalities (see \cite{Revay++2023} for details).
 The learnable parameters of a REN or LBDN are a set of free, unconstrained variables $\theta \in \mathbb{R}^N$.
-When the set of learnable parameters is exactly $\mathbb{R}^N$, we call this a \textit{direct parameterization}.
-Equations \ref{eqn:ren-G} to \ref{eqn:lbdn-output} describe the \textit{explicit parameterizations} of RENs and LBDNs: model structures that can be called and evaluated on data.
+When the set of learnable parameters is exactly $\mathbb{R}^N$ like this, we call the parameterization a \textit{direct parameterization}.
+Equations \ref{eqn:lbdn-output} to \ref{eqn:ren-G} describe the \textit{explicit parameterizations} of RENs and LBDNs: model structures that can be called and evaluated on data.
 For a REN, the explicit parameters are $\bar{\theta} := [W, b]$, and for an LBDN they are $\bar{\theta} := [W_0, b_0, \ldots, W_L, b_L]$.
-The mapping $\theta \mapsto \bar{\theta}$ depends on the specific robustness constraints to be imposed on the explicit model.
+The mapping $\theta \mapsto \bar{\theta}$ depends on the specific robustness metrics to be imposed on the explicit model.